Financial Mutuals

 financial deregulation in the 1980's, the number of financial

-mutuals in Australia has progressively decreased, either through mergers with
+mutuals in Australia has declined, either through mergers with

 each other or